Every woman and girl running on her own terms

 Partnering with government at all levels is essential to driving sustainable change.
 We provide local decision-makers with analytics and insights with the aim of securing the commitments required to implement our recommendations.
 We also advocate for policies to improve running safety, such as the criminalization of street harassment.

-Running brands, clubs, federations, event organizers, and influencers help raise awareness and support for our movement.
+Running clubs, brands, events, coaches, athletes and platforms all have a role to play.
 Through joint initiatives, events, and campaigns, we aim to harness the collective power of the running community to drive meaningful change.

 Our programs and services